Tag: format

 We can put an end to month-day-year dates

 What is today’s date?
-If you answered this question with November 12, 2024 (read November the twelfth, two thousand and twenty-four), you should go on reading.
+If you answered this question with December 3, 2024 (read December the third, two thousand and twenty-four), you should go on reading.

 Visual comparison of date formats